ntop/ntopng/python/README.md

 Developing the Python API
 -------------------------

 We encourage our users to extend this API.
 For your convenience we are sharing a [Makefile](Makefile) that you can use as skeleton for installing the package locally or creating test packages.

+The [Makefile](Makefile) can be also used to update the upstream library.
+The build and twine modules are required.
+- `pip install build twine`
+- `make upload`

 Documentation
 -------------